 Driving a new Porsche 911 GT3 RS for sale is not for the feint of heart.
 The uninitiated will call the suspension stiff, and they will be in search of flat pavement.
 The 2-stage coil springs and ball-joint connections offer no compliance or apologies.
 The steering wheel responds with the precision of a scalpel, one that is stronger than your arms can support.
 Much like the F-22 Raptor, this car will outperform a driver in any situation.

 Porsche 911 GT3 RS Engine

-Unlike the GT2 and GT2 RS models which rely heavily upon their turbocharged engines, the Porsche 911 GT3 RS draws its immense level of power from a naturally aspirated, 4.0-liter flat six engine.
+Unlike the GT2 and GT2 RS models that rely heavily upon their turbocharged engines, the Porsche 911 GT3 RS draws its immense level of power from a naturally aspirated, 4.0-liter flat-six engine.
 Enhancements made to this already impressive engine allow the 911 GT3 RS to put forth a total production of 520 horsepower and 346 lb-ft of raw torque power.
-These modifications paired with other performance boosting changes allows the Porsche GT3 RS 0 to 60 acceleration speed to come in at 3 seconds flat, a 0.2-second decrease from that of the base GT3 vehicle.
+These modifications paired with other performance-boosting changes allow the Porsche GT3 RS 0 to 60 acceleration speed to come in at 3 seconds flat, a 0.2-second decrease from that of the base GT3 vehicle.
 Meanwhile the Porsche 911 GT3 RS top speed comes in at 193 MPH.
 The sound of a flat-six at 9,000 rpm will melt the hearts of man and beast alike.
 Forged titanium internals and a solid valve train are straight from the racetrack.

 Porsche 911 GT3 RS Transmission